Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 Cons:

-- Interface feels dated compared to newer platforms
+- Interface feels a bit dated

 - Reporting lacks depth